maiku1008/checkdomain/README.md

 - We should run it responsibly, without spamming Altravia srl's api.
 - The application should be written in Go, with TDD approach.
 - Deadline for a working product is 10th of September 2019.

-## Some questions.
-- Access to Altravia srl's API is available, but what about funds? how can we add some to our account/user?
-Funds are available and test api has a "fake" account that can be used.
-...